Take a Moment to Catch Your Death

 - On Namek, Goku drops his giant Spirit Bomb on Freeza just as Freeza was about to destroy the planet.
 After everyone relaxes, Freeza reveals that he is still alive, wasting no time severely wounding Piccolo and killing Krillin.

-- In End of Evangelion, Asuka catches her death the moment she kills the last of the nine MP EVAs.
+- In End Of Evangelion, Asuka catches her death the moment she kills the last of the nine MP EVAs.
 Out of nowhere, a double-bladed parrying staff is thrown at and stopped by her AT Field - until it re-assembles itself as a synthetic Lance of Longinus, piercing her AT Field and running the EVA through its skull and left eye, subsequently popping Asuka's eye as well.
 Out of power, Asuka's EVA cannot move as the nine MP EVAs regenerate, devour it, and skewer it with its pilot.
+Somehow, she gets better in the end.

 - The villain of the Kyoto Arc of Mahou Sensei Negima! manages to get away from Eva, only to run into Chachazero.
 Too bad she only scares her silly.